Wilhelm-Lee/Compound/README.md

 >
 > YOU HAVE BEEN WARNED.

-The script `build` is a convenient short hand for building project with default configurations.
+The script `build` is a convenient shorthand for building project with default configurations.

-However, if you would like have more control over compiling this project, you can choose to use `build.sh`.
+However, if you would like to have more control over compiling this project, you can choose to use `build.sh`.
 There are also many built-in guidances available in that script to look up.